Help with energy bills and the cost of living

 It's not a cash payment and does not affect your benefits.

-You should get a letter that says you get warm home discount.
+You should have had a letter that says you get warm home discount.

 Your energy supplier applies the discount to your bill over winter.
 You do not need to do anything.

-You should get a letter asking you to call 0800 030 9324 to check if you can get the discount.
+You should have had a letter asking you to call 0800 030 9324 to check if you can get the discount.

 Once you call the number, if you can get the discount your energy supplier applies it to your bill.

-If you do not get a letter by early January 2025
+If you have not had a letter by early January 2025

 Cold weather payments